ekino/veggies/README.md

 Scenario: Using GitHub API
   Given I set User-Agent request header to veggies/1.0 When I GET https://api.github.com/
-  Then I should receive a 200 HTTP status code
+  Then response status code should be 200
 ```

 #### Posting data